wazuh/wazuh-documentation/source/user-manual/registering/registering-agents-troubleshooting.rst

 Agent registers successfully but disappears after another agent is being registered.
 ------------------------------------------------------------------------------------

 By default, the manager attaches an agent to the visible IP of the agent.
-If the manager or the agents are, for example, behind a NAT, the agent should be registered with IP Address ``any``.
-That way ``any`` works as ``0.0.0.0/0``.
+If the manager or the agents are, for example, behind a NAT, the agent should be registered with IP Address ``any``, which works as ``0.0.0.0/0``.

 1. To set up this behavior for a single registration: